Borlotti Beans with Hazelnut Breadcrumbs

 Photo: H.B.
 Wilcox Photography

 I love breadcrumbs.
 So much depth of flavor and texture from such a humble ingredient!
-I started making this version, made from nuts instead of bread or Panko, when I was the Lead Recipe Developer at EatingWell Magazine.
+I started making this version, made from nuts instead of bread or Panko, when I was the lead recipe developer at EatingWell Magazine.
 Someone had leftover ground almonds from a recipe test, so I toasted them in a skillet using my usual breadcrumb treatment: olive oil, lemon zest, and a crushed clove of garlic.
 I scattered them generously over dressed escarole, which I accidentally over-ordered (sorry), and called it staff meal.
 The result was so fragrant, nutty, and crunchy I began to riff on it using any nut I could find.
 Here, hazelnuts take center stage, along with meaty borlotti beans (also called cranberry beans).
 Use whatever sturdy beans you have on hand — be they canned (drained, rinsed) or cooked from dry — and keep the quantities consistent.
-I’ve used butter beans, gigante beans, canned cannellini beans, and even 1-inch slices of quickly blanched French beans for this recipe, with good results.
+I’ve used butter beans, gigante beans, canned cannellini beans, and even 1-inch slices of blanched French beans for this recipe, with good results.

 4 cups cooked beans, such as borlotti (or drained and rinsed canned beans)